GuillermoSpritzer/WellsFargo-Homework/README.md

 The application is a web client where you can upload a transaction file and it will create order files on the output folder.

-You can configure the input and output paths on appsettings.json int project  WellsFargo.Homework.Web
+You can configure the input and output paths on appsettings.json in project  WellsFargo.Homework.Web

 Prerequisites Ensure you have the following installed on your development machine: